x-bananer/x-bananer/README.md

 ## Quick facts
 - Based in Finland
 - Studying ICT
-- Speak Russian, English and a little bit Finnish
+- Speak Russian, English and some Finnish

 ## What I do
 - Turn any requirements into interfaces that make sense